Problem of two emperors: Holy Roman–Ottoman dispute

-With the Fall of Constantinople in 1453 and the rise of the Ottoman Empire in the Byzantine Empire's stead, the problem of two emperors returned.
+With the fall of Constantinople in 1453 and the rise of the Ottoman Empire in the Byzantine Empire's stead, the problem of two emperors returned.
 Mehmed II, who had conquered the city, explicitly titled himself as the Kayser-i Rûm (Caesar of the Roman Empire), postulating a claim to world domination through the use of the Roman title.
 Mehmed deliberately linked himself to the Byzantine imperial tradition, making few changes in Constantinople itself and working on restoring the city through repairs and (sometimes forced) immigration, which soon led to an economic upswing.
 Mehmed also appointed a new Greek Orthodox patriarch, Gennadios, and began minting his own coins (a practice which the Byzantine emperors had engaged in, but the Ottomans never had previously).
 Furthermore, Mehmed introduced stricter court ceremonies and protocols inspired by those of the Byzantines.
+The sultans controlled the leadership of the Orthodox church and ensured its hostility towards the Catholic church.
+Under Bayezid II, a council was held which lasted until 1484 which condemned "the terrible and foreign doctrines of the Latins" and broke with any agreements of the Council of Florence.